Network Binding

 • allowDHCPlisten: If devices leave and reenter a network, they usually request their last IPv4 address by using DHCP requests.
 By listening for those messages, the status update can be more "real-time" without having to wait for the next refresh cycle.
 Default is true.

-• arpPingToolPath: If the arp ping tool is not called arping and cannot be found in the PATH environment variable, the absolute path can be configured here.
+• arpPingToolPath: If the ARP ping tool is not called arping and cannot be found in the PATH environment variable, the absolute path can be configured here.
 Default is arping.

 • cacheDeviceStateTimeInMS: The result of a device presence detection is cached for a small amount of time.
 Set this time here in milliseconds.
 Be aware that no new pings will be issued within this time frame, even if explicitly requested.
 Default is 2000.